argosnothing/nixos-config/README.md

 **Notes**
 * If an import is a directory, this is nix shorthand for directory/default.nix
 * flake.nix imports the hosts/default.nix attributes, typically those are in flake.nix, but don't like the idea of flake.nix being any more than just inputs for my config. hosts/default.nix has TWO entry points. nixosConfigurations and homeConfigurations.
 I have a standalone home-manager setup so building system level and home level are different commands. ( see [here](./nixosModules/user/apps/terminal/nixos-aliases.nix) for shorthands of these commands )
+* "settings" name passed around is for system config related stuff. hosts/default.nix includes a defaultSettings, which each host then merges their additions/overrides.
+Of note that the windowmanager (wm) attribute is NOT provided by the defaultSettings, so a new host will need to specify their desktop.
+This is by design.